WINC (AM): Centennial ownership

-On May 17, 2007, Mid-Atlantic Network announced it was selling WINC to North Carolina-based Centennial Broadcasting.
+On May 17, 2007, Mid-Atlantic Network announced it was selling WINC to North Carolina–based Centennial Broadcasting.
 The price of the sale, initially reported at $36 million, also included WINC-FM, WWRT and WWRE in Winchester and WBQB and WFVA in Fredericksburg.
 Later reports had the price of the sale at $35.972 million.

 Centennial CEO Allen B. Shaw, commenting in a Winchester Star interview on the sale, said he had been considering buying the company for several months.
 At the time of the interview, he did not foresee any changes to the stations.
 The sale closed in August 2007, and in the last ratings book under Lewis Family ownership, WINC received a 2.7 rating.
 The station's ratings have stayed within a two- to three-point range, while the format has remained the same after the sale.

 WINC celebrated its 75th year on the air on June 26, 2016.
 The station aired vignettes with former employees and a classic photo album was added on the station's website.

 Then sister-station WZFC (on the FM dial) began simulcasting WINC on January 31, 2018, extending WINC's programming into Front Royal and Woodstock, as well as parts of Warren and Shenandoah Counties in Virginia.
 The addition of the FM simulcast was something operations manager Mike Herald had considered "for quite some time" but only brought to fruition due to the current political climate.
-Herald felt the "conservative lean" of the hosts aired by WINC would "resonate really well with the folks here in the valley" as "Mr. Trump has made things very exciting".
+Herald felt the "conservative lean" of the hosts aired by WINC would "resonate really well with the folks here in the valley."
 The fact that Warren and Shenandoah Counties voted Republican or "red" by "at least a 30-point margin" in the 2016 presidential election and the 2017 Virginia gubernatorial election also made it a "natural fit".